SUN Position Statement on Violence

 - The procedures to be followed to document, report and investigate violent incidents; and

-By documenting and reporting violent incidents, SUN members can contribute to raising awareness about the scale of workplace violence, help identify strategies to reduce risk and make workplaces safe, and to contribute to a workplace and professional environment that refuses to normalize violence.
+By documenting and reporting violent incidents, SUN members can contribute to raising awareness about the scale of workplace violence, help identify strategies to reduce risk and make workplaces safe.
+Documenting and reporting violence contributes to a workplace and professional environment that refuses to normalize violence.

 Registered nurses have the right to work and practice in an environment that is free from any form of violence and where violence is not tolerated as a part of their job.